Latent Agents in Networks: Estimation and Targeting: Conclusions

 \section{Conclusions}

-We studied the estimation and pricing problems in social networks in the presence of latent agents.
-The agents consume products that exhibit positive network externalities, and a seller has data on the past consumption decisions/prices for observable agents.
-We show that by using the available data, it is possible to estimate a matrix that captures how the prices offered to observable agents impact the consumption of other observable agents.
+We study the estimation and targeting problems in social networks in the presence of latent agents.
+We focus on a setting where the outcomes of agents depend linearly on the outcomes of their neighbors, and agent-specific covariates.
+We assume that data on the outcomes/covariates of only a subset of all agents, referred to as observable agents, is available.
+Our results indicate that by using the available data, it is possible to estimate a matrix that captures how the outcome of each observable agent depends on the covariates of the remaining agents.
 Our estimator for this matrix yields good estimation error guarantees under an approximate sparsity assumption.
 This assumption holds for a rich class of networks, making our estimators applicable in interesting high-dimensional settings.
-We show that by using the estimates of this matrix it is possible to construct prices that approximately maximize the revenues of the seller.
-The optimal prices critically depend on the underlying influence structure and, due to the presence of latent agents, they exhibit important differences from what has been reported in the literature.
+In addition, as we illustrate through our targeted advertising and pricing applications, our estimation framework can be used to improve targeting decisions in social networks.
+In particular, we show that using the available data to estimate the aforementioned matrix it is possible to construct advertising/pricing decisions that are asymptotically optimal.

-Our work is the first to focus on pricing and estimation problems in social networks in the presence of latent agents.
+Our work is the first to focus on estimation and targeting problems in social networks in the presence of latent agents.
 It opens up a number of interesting research avenues, two of which we highlight here.
-First, suppose that the seller does not have historical data on the consumption decisions of agents.
-It would be interesting to study how the seller can experiment with a vector of prices to learn the underlying demand system, and improve her long-run revenues.
+First, consider our advertising/pricing applications, and suppose that the seller does not have historical data on the consumption decisions of agents.
+It would be interesting to study how the seller can experiment with targeting decisions to learn the impact of different targeting structures on the outcome, and improve her long-run payoffs.
 Such a study would facilitate improved decision making in social networks even in the absence of readily available data, and leverage tools from networks and online convex optimization.
 Second, it may be possible to infer the presence of latent agents and how they are connected to observable ones from the individual outcomes of observable agents.
 It would be interesting to study how and under what conditions such inferences can be drawn.